aws-samples/bedrock-claude-chat/README.md

 - You will be asked if a previously used version v0.x.
 If not so, enter `n` and deploy.
   - If you are a previously used version v0 user, enter `Y` to abort the deployment. please follow the [migration guide](./docs/migration/V0_TO_V1.md).
+- After approximately 35 minutes, when executing ~./bin, please use the optional parameter --disable-self-register to disable self-signup and deploy.

 ### Optional Parameters